National Centre for Australian Children's Literature

-The National Centre for Australian Children's Literature, formerly known as the Lu Rees Archives, is a not-for-profit study and research centre housed at the University of Canberra.
+The National Centre for Australian Children's Literature Inc, formerly known as the Lu Rees Archives, is a not-for-profit study and research centre housed at the University of Canberra.
 The founding donation was by Lu Rees.
 Its director in 2018 was Dr Belle Alderman who is an Emeritus Professor of Children's Literature.

 History

 In 1974, Lu Rees, then President of the ACT Branch of The Children's Book Council of Australia instigated a collection of biographical files on Australian children’s authors and illustrators and a collection of their works.

-In 1980, the collection of 1000 books and 50 research files were moved to the Canberra College of Advanced Education (now the University of Canberra).
-The collection was named the Lu Rees Archives.
+In 1980, the collection of 1000 books and 50 research files, named the Lu Rees Archives, were moved to the Canberra College of Advanced Education (now the University of Canberra).
 In 1981, Australian publishers agreed to donate copies of their children’s books, a practice which has continued.

 Management

 From 1983 till 1990, the Centre, or the Lu Rees Archives as it was then known, was managed by the Lu Rees Archives Management Committee.
 In July, the University and ACT Branch of The Children's Book Council of Australia signed a formal agreement outlining roles and responsibilities of both parties in the management of the Archives.

 In 2012 the Archives became an incorporated body in the ACT and a Board was established.
 A Deed of Agreement was signed transferring the responsibility for the Archives to the new Board.

 In October 2015, the Lu Rees Archives changed their name to the National Centre for Australian Children’s Literature Inc.

 An agreement outlining the respective roles and responsibilities exists between the University of Canberra and The National Centre for Australian Children’s Literature.
 This agreement is reviewed and renewed every five years.

 In 2018 Dr Belle Alderman who is an Emeritus Professor of Children's Literature was the director of the National Centre for Australian Children's Literature.